josemariav/josemariav.github.io/index.markdown

 Feel free to contact me via email or social media, specially if you want a publication that is not available online.

-D.Phil. in Public policy, University of Oxford
+D.Phil. in Public policy, University of Oxford<br />
-M.P.A in Public Administration, Tsinghua University M.A. in International Relations, University of Chicago B.A. in Internatinal Relations, Tsinghua University
+M.P.A in Public Administration, Tsinghua University<br />
+M.A. in International Relations, University of Chicago<br />
+B.A. in Internatinal Relations, Tsinghua University